sweattep/modern_quotes/README.md

 >Schools strove to instill thrift, competition, and a Protestant work ethic into Kanaka Maoli children while the children of American elites and missionaries attended private schools

+>But going from college to the NBA as a coach is way harder than doing it as a player

 >Moments of pleasure are merely gaps in the stream of pain.

 >being forgotten is a function of time